rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ```

 Notice how we wrapped the views count inside a span tag with an id.
-We are doing this because we need to tell CableReady to perform operations
+We are doing this because we need to tell CableReady to perform operations later on and for that, we require a selector.
 later on and for that we require a selector.

 So just copy the selector and change `app/controllers/redirections_controller.rb` to look like this